sh4hids/shahid.pro/content/blog/javascript-object-key-existence-check/index.md

 };
 ```

 That's it!
-Now we can use to check the existance of a key of an object like this:
+Now we can use to check the existence of a key of an object like this:

 ```javascript
 import { isDefined } from '../helper/path/object-helper';